 According to the Saga of Bárður Snæfellsás, then Bárður and his men worshipped their pagan gods for luck when they came ashore in Djúpalón.

-Bárður was the one who gave the name to the Snæfellsnes peninsula when he saw the snow and ice on Snæfellsjökull glacier, which hovers over this part of the peninsula - see my photo above.
+Bárður was the one who gave the name to the Snæfellsnes peninsula when he saw the snow and ice on the Snæfellsjökull glacier, which towers over this part of the peninsula - see my photo above.